 One of my favourite things to do in the summer is to visit gardens of English country houses.
-These are not formal, manicured, geometric gardens like the ones you’d find around a French chateau, where not a single leaf is out of place, but are rather more rambling and eccentric, like their former owners.
+These are not formal, manicured, geometric gardens like the ones you’d find around a French chateau, where not a single leaf is out of place, but are rather more rambling and eccentric, consisting of ornate wooden benches.
 I say that because two of my favourites are Sissinghurst (home of the poet Vita Sackville-West) and Charleston (home of the Bloomsbury group of writers and artists).
 And this year my daughter Tate has come along as well.
 Like me she enjoys the combination of a blooming garden, the opportunity to take a few photos, and the gay literary connections.

 Tate’s personal style is quite old-fashioned, and she’s also a poet and a lesbian, so she fits right in and makes it easy to imagine being in these gardens in the 1920s and 1930s.
 We like to say that if she ever fell through a time warp and landed in the first half of the 20th century, either at a Bloomsbury literary soiree, or among the codebreakers at Bletchley Park, she would fit right in, both intellectually and sartorially.
 You could say she’s always ready for time travel!